aiyumi/aiyumi.github.io/posts/installing-orca-on-slackware-14-0.en.md

 7. If you don't have Espeak yet (which Orca uses by default), load the "espeakup.sqf" queuefile \* to Sbopkg and install everything.
 Espeak will be installed along with Espeakup, which adds support for speech via software to Speakupp (a screen reader for the console, which is always good to have).

     \* Note: for Portuguese, I prefer the pronunciation from Espeak 1:40 instead of the latest version's.
-If you also prefer the old one, use the "espeakup-espeak-1.40.sqf" queuefile instead of "espeakup.sqf".
+If you also prefer the old one, use the "espeakup-espeak-1.40.sqf" queuefile instead of "espeakup.sqf."

 8. Load "orca.sqf" and install everything (Speech-Dispatcher, a bunch of libs, AT-SPI2/Pyatspi, Orca).
 Go grab a coffee because compiling all this takes long (not as much as Firefox, though).
 I fixed all errors that appeared for me, then did the process all over again and had no more others, so I hope you don't run into any errors (but I can't guarantee anything :P).

-9. Open the Speech-Dispatcher config file in "/etc/speech-dispatcher/speechd.conf".
+9. Open the Speech-Dispatcher config file in "/etc/speech-dispatcher/speechd.conf."
 Make sure that ALSA is being used for sound playback and that the Espeak module is being loaded, editing the settings if not.
 The relevant lines should be like this:

         # ----- VOICE PARAMETERS -----
         DefaultLanguage "en"